alanyasuto/IASC-2P02/README.md

 ## Bio

 I am a fourth year student in the IASC program at Brock University.
 My research areas are Modernist Journals Project,academic post and researches for amohibious vehicles, and my research program involves doing PowerPoint and academic researches with text analysis tools.
-This research focus is reflected in my projects in this portoflio, such as project a that looks at b.
-Similarly, project c looks at d.
-I'd like to continue with this work in the future by doing x.
+This research focus is reflected in my projects in this portoflio, such as my featured which talk about the history of amphibious vehicle.
+Similarly, group project Modernist Journals Project looks at Initial Researches and Findings.
+I'd like to continue with this work in the future by doing academic researches.

 ## Featured Project: [Amphibious Vehicle: The History and Future for Boat-cars]